GJ 1252 b: A 1.2 $R_{\oplus}$ planet transiting an M3-dwarf at 20.4 pc: Summary

 The host star proximity and brightness and the short orbital period make this star-planet system an attractive target for detailed characterization.
 These investigations include studying the planet's atmosphere \citep{kempton18}, and using future Gaia astrometric data, combined with long term RV monitoring, to look for any currently unknown star, brown dwarf, or massive planet orbiting the host star.

 \acknowledgments

 M.N.G.~and C.X.H.~acknowledge support from MIT's Kavli Institute as Torres postdoctoral fellows.
 T.D.~acknowledges support from MIT’s Kavli Institute as a Kavli postdoctoral fellow.
 N.A.-D.~acknowledges the support of FONDECYT project 3180063.
-J.G.W.~is supported by a grant from the John Templeton Foundation.
-The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
 C.D.D.~was supported by the NASA TESS Guest Investigator Program via grant 80NSSC18K1583.
 K.H.~acknowledges support from the UK STFC grant ST/R000824/1.
 J.N.W thanks the Heising-Simons Foundation for its support.
 We acknowledge the use of \tess\ Alert data.
 These data are derived from pipelines at the \tess\ Science Office and at the \tess\ Science Processing Operations Center.
 Funding for the \tess\ mission is provided by NASA's Science Mission directorate.
 Based on observations collected at the European Organisation for Astronomical Research in the Southern Hemisphere under ESO programme 0103.C-0449(A).
 This paper includes data collected by the \tess\ mission, which are publicly available from the Mikulski Archive for Space Telescopes (MAST).
 Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center [for the production of the SPOC data products].
 This research has made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with NASA under the Exoplanet Exploration Program.
 The Digitized Sky Surveys were produced at the Space Telescope Science Institute under U.S.~Government grant NAG W-2166.
 The images of these surveys are based on photographic data obtained using the Oschin Schmidt Telescope on Palomar Mountain and the UK Schmidt Telescope.
 The plates were processed into the present compressed digital form with the permission of these institutions.
 This work makes use of observations from the LCOGT network.
 The MEarth Team gratefully acknowledges funding from the David and Lucile Packard Fellowship for Science and Engineering (awarded to D.C.).
 This material is based upon work supported by the National Science Foundation under grants AST-0807690, AST-1109468, AST-1004488 (Alan T.~Waterman Award), and AST-1616624.
-This work is made possible by a grant from the John Templeton Foundation.
+This work is made possible by a grant from the John Templeton Foundation, which also supports J.G.W.
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.\\ {\it Facilities:} \facility{\tess}, \facility{ESO:3.6m (HARPS)}, \facility{VLT:Antu (NaCo)}, \facility{MEarth}, \facility{WASP-South}, \facility{LCO:1m (Sinistro)}, \facility{LCO:2m (Spectral)}

 {\it Software:} \texttt{radvel} \citep{fulton18}, \texttt{allesfitter} \citep{gunther19a}, {\tt AstroImageJ} \citep{collins17}